Paid Media and PPC FAQs

 Paid media refers to advertisements that businesses pay for to send users to their website or show them a brand message displayed on a website, app or other digital service.

-Paid media is the part of advertising that requires advertisers to pay for media placements from different publishers or on various platforms.
+Paid media channels like Google Ads require advertisers to pay for media placements from different publishers or on various platforms.
 Advertisers pay to serve text-based ads, display ads or video ads to spread their message to audiences they want to attract to their sites or storefronts.
 The goal of paid media marketing depends on the business – some focus on increasing traffic, while others are aiming for conversions, leads or revenue.

 There are two main types of paid media advertising: